Routers

 Secure DNS

 If your router natively supports DNS-over-HTTPS or DNS-over-TLS, this is the easiest (and best) option.
 Simply input your Device's DNS resolvers into the router interface and you're done.
-This is the best and prefered method of using Control D, as it's not subject to any of the Legacy DNS limitations.
+This is the best and preferred method of using Control D, as it's not subject to any of the Legacy DNS limitations.

 Unfortunately, most routers do NOT support Secure DNS natively, in which case you have to use the other methods documented below.